AramidFinance/aramid-zerobridge-docs/README.md

 # Zero Bridge

-Zero Bridge is a decentralized cross-chain bridge focussed on **Algorand**, EVM and other non-EVM blockchains.
-It bridges assets in a secure, cost effective and scalable manner.
+Zero Bridge is a decentralized multi chain bridge focussed on **Algorand**, EVM and other non-EVM blockchains.
+It bridges assets in a secure, cost effective and scalable manner to foster cross-chain communication.

 #### <mark style="color:orange;">**Zero Bridge is currently deployed to Algorand, Ethereum Rinkeby, and Polygon**</mark> <mark style="color:orange;"></mark><mark style="color:orange;">TestNets</mark><mark style="color:orange;">**.**</mark>